-Associate Directors
+Associate Director

 The decision to appoint an Associate Director is made by the School Director in consultation with the school FAC.
 The duties of the Associate Director are determined by the School Director in consultation with the school FAC.
 The Associate Director is an administrative position that reports to the School Director.
-In accordance with the CBA (Article IX, Section 4: Summer and Intersession Workload), the position has no guaranteed term limit.
-An Associate Director may continue in the position at the discretion of the School Director.
-Faculty who serve as the Associate Director may receive workload equivalence up to a maximum of 12 hours per semester.
-The workload equivalence is determined by the School Director in accordance with the CBA (Article IX, Section 2A through 2D and Section 4).
+An Associate Director may continue in the position at the discretion of the School Director and upon satisfactory annual review of their administrative performance by the School Director.